mesosphere/dcos-docs-site/pages/services/beta-storage/0.1.0-beta/cli-references/dcos-storage-provider/index.md

 The provider configuration consists of multiple fields: `name`, `description`, and `spec`.

 The `name` field uniquely identifies the volume provider.
-It is a string of up to 128 characters.
+It is a string of upto 128 characters.
 The name must consist of the characters from `[A-Za-z0-9\-]`, and must start with a letter.
 It must be unique throughout the cluster.
 This field is required.

-The `description` field lets you to specify a human-readable description for the volume provider to add some extra context.
+The `description` field allows you to specify a human-readable description for the volume provider to add some extra context.
-This is a string of up to 512 characters.
+This is a string of upto 512 characters.
 This field is optional.

 The `spec` field is itself a nested structure containing the fields such as: `plugin`, `node`, `plugin-configuration` and `labels`.